OpenCilk/www.opencilk.org/src/doc/reference/opencilk-language-reference.md

 fewer times than in the serial program.

 * In C++, `operator+` may be called to add an integer to the starting value of the control variable.

-The program is not guaranteed to call `operator+` or `operator-` and these operators not have side effects.
+The result becomes the value of the control variable for a loop iteration.

 If the loop is not parallelized it may be executed as written.
-For example, the compiler may decide to unroll the loop instead.
+The C++ operators mentioned above should not have side effects.

 If a `cilk_for` loop is compiled to a serial loop the compiler will emit a warning.
+If the loop is unrolled it will silently use the serial behavior.

 The control variable must not wrap around, even if the control variable is an unsigned integer with well defined semantics.
 As